yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5656](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image37.png)

-5. In the **Business Type** column header, click the down-arrow, and then review the distinct column values, and notice the incorrect spelling of warehouse.
+5. In the **Business Type** column header, click the down arrow, and then review the distinct column values, and notice the incorrect spelling of warehouse.

 	![Picture 2](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image38.png)